hackeryarn/blog/content/post/rust-macros-2.md

 }
 ```

 We need to wrap the repeating match expression in `$()`, add a separator (a comma in our case), and finish it with a repetition operator.
-The repetition can be one of:
+The repetition operator should look familiar as they draw inspiration from regex:

 - `?` for zero or one
 - `*` for zero or more